Barbara Stewart (politician)

-Barbara Joy Stewart (born 1952) is a former New Zealand politician.
-She is a member of the New Zealand First party.
+Barbara Joy Stewart (23 February 1952 – 2 June 2024) was a New Zealand politician.
+She was a Member of Parliament for the New Zealand First party from 2002 to 2008 and again from 2011 to 2017.

-Early life
+Early life and family

-Stewart was born in Wairoa in 1952.
+Stewart was born in Wairoa on 23 February 1952.
+Her father was an electrical engineer, and she had four siblings.
+With her husband, Gordon, she has a son, Alister.
+Gordon died in 2017 from cancer.

 She obtained a BEd and a Postgraduate Diploma in Management Studies, both from the University of Waikato.
-Before entering politics, she was a teacher and a company training officer.
+Before entering politics, she was a primary and secondary school teacher and a company training officer.

-Political career

-Stewart was initially a member of the National Party and acted as secretary for the Feilding branch 1987–90.
+Stewart was initially a "long-time" member of the National Party and acted as secretary for the Feilding branch 1987–90.
+She joined New Zealand First in 1996.
+Prior to and during her political career, she lived in Cambridge.

 Member of Parliament

-Stewart was elected to Parliament in the 2002 election as a list MP, having been ranked sixth on the New Zealand First party list.
-In 2006, she introduced a Member's bill to Parliament to reduce the size of the New Zealand House of Representatives from 120 members to 100 members.
-The bill passed its first reading 61 votes to 60 on 16 March 2006, but was defeated at its Second Reading on 8 November 2006.